Gordon Guyatt: Early life

-Family life

-Guyatt is married to Maureen Meade and has three daughters.

-Education and training

 Guyatt attended the University of Toronto where he obtained a Bachelor of Science.
 He then obtained his medical degree at McMaster University Medical School and certified as a general internist.
 Later, Guyatt received a Master of Science in Design, Management, and Evaluation (now known as Health Research Methodology) from McMaster University.

 Career

-Guyatt has published over 1200 peer-reviewed articles in scientific journals, [5] many in leading medical journals such as The New England Journal of Medicine, The Lancet, Journal of the American Medical Association, and The BMJ.
+Guyatt has published over 1200 peer-reviewed articles in scientific journals, many in leading medical journals such as The New England Journal of Medicine, The Lancet, Journal of the American Medical Association, and The BMJ.
 According to the Web of Science, his work has been cited over 100,000 times; according to Google Scholar over 340,000 times.
 In a Google scholar tabulation of the world's most cited scientists, he is listed 14th.

 His writing has included many educational articles regarding evidence-based medicine.
 Guyatt is the co-editor of the Users' Guides to the Medical Literature, a comprehensive set of journal articles and a textbook for clinicians who wish to incorporate evidence-based medicine principles into their practices.
 His contributions to quality of life research, randomized trials, meta-analysis and clinical practice guidelines have been considered groundbreaking.
 He has also written extensively on health care policy in the popular press.
+Guyatt previously published a regular health column on the editorial pages of the Winnipeg Free Press, and prior to that in The Hamilton Spectator.

+In 1979, Guyatt co-founded the Medical Reform Group, a Canadian organization of physicians and medical students devoted to universal public health care.
+Some of his popular press columns were archived at the MRC website.
+The group continued its work for 35 years, after which the Canadian Doctors for Medicare has led the Canadian progressive medical community in addressing the issues that were central to the Medical Reform Group.

+McMaster internal medicine (1990–1997)

-From 1990 - 1997, Guyatt directed the residency program at McMaster University that trains physicians to be specialists in internal medicine.
+From 1990 to 1997, Guyatt directed the residency program at McMaster University that trains physicians to be specialists in internal medicine.
 He used that program as a laboratory for developing and testing approaches to residency education focused on evidence-based approaches to care delivery.
 Since 1993, Guyatt has chaired the Evidence-Based Clinical Practice Workshop at McMaster University, an annual workshop on teaching and incorporating evidence-based principles into clinical practice.